-The Commission, in cooperation with the Association, will promote a work environment that is free from harassment and discrimination where all employees are treated with respect and dignity.
+The Regulator, in cooperation with the Association, will promote a work environment that is free from harassment and discrimination where all employees are treated with respect and dignity.

-- (i) Discrimination and harassment is related to any of the prohibited grounds contained in the Human Rights Code, which include race, colour, ancestry, place of origin, political belief, religion, marital status, family status, physical or mental disability, illness, gender, sexual orientation, age or because a person has been convicted of a criminal or summary conviction offense that is unrelated to employment. - (ii) Sexual harassment is one form of discrimination and is defined as any unwelcome comment or conduct of a sexual nature that may detrimentally affect the work environment or lead to adverse job-related consequences for the victim of the harassment.
-This definition of sexual harassment is not meant to inhibit interactions or relationships based on mutual consent or normal social contact between employees. - (iii) Harassment is any conduct verbal, non-verbal, physical or by innuendo...that is likely to cause offense or humiliation to any person within the context of (i) above. - (iv) Inappropriate behaviour, generally, may be an incident or a series of incidents of any direct or indirect conduct, comment, suggestion, gesture or communication, which: - (a) is likely to be unwelcome and cause offense, humiliation or intimidation to any employees; - (b) is unwanted or unwelcome whether intentional or unintentional; - (c) includes but is not limited to misuse of position of authority, subordinate/power relationships;
+- (a) Discrimination and harassment are related to any of the prohibited grounds contained in the Human Rights Code, which include race, colour, ancestry, place of origin, political belief, religion, marital status, family status, physical or mental disability, illness, gender, sexual orientation, age, gender identity or expression, Indigenous identity, or because a person has been convicted of a criminal or summary conviction offense that is unrelated to employment. - (b) Sexual harassment is one form of discrimination and is defined as any unwelcome comment or conduct of a sexual nature that may detrimentally affect the work environment or lead to adverse job-related consequences for the victim of the harassment.
+This definition of sexual harassment is not meant to inhibit interactions or relationships based on mutual consent or normal social contact between employees.

-- (d) might, on reasonable grounds, be perceived, explicitly or implicitly, as placing a term or condition on employment, training or promotional opportunities; extends to incidents occurring at or away from the workplace during or outside work hours provided the acts are committed within the course of the employment relationship; - (e) interferes with an individual's job performance; - (f) has the effect of creating a poisoned or hostile working environment; - (g) this list is not exhaustive.
+- (c) Harassment is any conduct, verbal, non-verbal, physical or by innuendo, that is likely to cause offense or humiliation to any person within the context of (a) above. - (d) Inappropriate behaviour, generally, may be an incident or a series of incidents of any direct or indirect conduct, comment, suggestion, gesture or communication, which: - (i) is likely to be unwelcome and cause offense, humiliation or intimidation to any employees; - (ii) is unwanted or unwelcome whether intentional or unintentional; - (iii) includes but is not limited to misuse of position of authority, subordinate/power relationships; - (iv) might, on reasonable grounds, be perceived, explicitly or implicitly, as placing a term or condition on employment, training or promotional opportunities; extends to incidents occurring at or away from the workplace during or outside work hours provided the acts are committed within the course of the employment relationship; - (v) interferes with an individual's job performance; - (vi) has the effect of creating a poisoned or hostile working environment; - (vii) this list is not exhaustive.